Elden-Ring-LLM/Elden-Ring-LLM/README.md

 It is https secure even if you intentionally input http://eldenringllm.app

 ## localhost version
 If you are a user who wants to open eldenringllm webapp while playing the game, use this version.
 404WebSocket.html shows you how to do it.
+This feature is kind of out of date, and might be buggy on pages.

 ## Video Overview
 [![Elden Ring LLM Overview](https://img.youtube.com/vi/9BtVaZcW7IQ/0.jpg)](https://youtu.be/9BtVaZcW7IQ)